Shondor Birns: The Rudy Duncan hit

 When the police arrived, they found Birns in his car ready to pull away, while holding a bloody handkerchief to his shoulder.
 They searched his car and confiscated a revolver which he had placed in his glove box.
 He denied ownership of the gun and would not reveal who shot him.
 The police drove him to the hospital.
 After two days, Birns checked himself out of the hospital and was well on his way to a full recovery when he was arrested and charged with carrying a concealed weapon.
 During the trial, Birns testified that he did not see his assailant and that whoever came up behind him in the cloakroom had the gun.
 He refused to identify Duncan as the man who shot him.
 He denied even knowing Duncan at all.
-Likewise, Duncan's recollection of the incident was so vague that he wasn't even called to testify as a witness.
+Likewise, Duncan's recollection of the incident was so vague that he was not even called to testify as a witness.

 Two months later, Rudy Duncan took his 11-year-old foster son, Stanley to a movie show at the Uptown theater outside E. 105th Street and Saint Clair Avenue.
 Afterwards, they walked to a confectionery for ice cream.
 When they got into their car back in the theater parking lot, two men wearing white cotton gloves walked up alongside, one on each side.
 With a terrified Stanley crouching in the seat, they fired five bullets into Duncan.
 Police immediately began a search for Birns.
-They found him, but they couldn't find evidence to tie him to the murder.
+They found him, but they could not find evidence to tie him to the murder.
 He was released.
 Duncan's murder went officially unsolved.